12,000 new vaccine appointments in Mass. quickly fill due to high demand, limited supply

 BOSTON (WHDH) - COVID-19 vaccine appointments filled up quickly at mass vaccination sites as 12,000 new first-dose slots became available across Massachusetts Thursday.

-State officials announced on Twitter just before 10:45 a.m. that all appointments had been booked for next week.
+State officials announced on Twitter just before 10:45 a.m. that all appointments had been booked for next week at mass vaccination sites.

 They encouraged people to check back next week when additional appointments become available.